williaml4292/sep-10-freedom-project/blog/entry02.md

 * Bloomberg Terminal
 * Tableau
 * SAP
 However, I probably will not include these on my website, as although **tools** are extremely similar to **software**, they are, in the end, not the same.
-My third search was **What apps are used in Finance? .edu**.
-In this search, I managed to find [this website](https://post.edu/blog/10-best-budgeting-apps-for-college-students/),
+My third search was: **What apps are used in Finance? .edu**.
+In this search, I managed to find [this website](https://post.edu/blog/10-best-budgeting-apps-for-college-students/), which contained many different budgetting apps such as:
+* Mint
+* Wally
+* Personal Capital
+* EveryDollar
+* Albert
+* Dollarbird
+* Goodbudget
+* Simple
+* PocketGuard
+* Chip
+This search also led me to a second [website](https://researchguides.austincc.edu/c.php?g=327686&p=5246378) with even more budgetting apps:
+* Goodbudget
+* Mvelopes
+* Pocket Expense Personal Finance
+* Expensify

+After finding all the **software** I needed to build my website, I started trying to find **hardware**.
+My first google search was: **Hardware used in Finance**, which led to [this website](https://www.tradefinanceglobal.com/finance-products/technology-finance-hardware-software/), which contained a lot of hardware that people in finance might use.

 [Previous](entry01.md) | [Next](entry03.md)